 - A favorite toy: A frisbee, ball, squeaky toys, treat dispensing toys — whatever your dog likes.

-- Collar light: My friend Jenny gave me this clip-on dog collar light a few years back as a gift and I love it!
+- Collar light: My friend Jenny gave me a dog collar light a few years back as a gift and I love it!
 It attaches to Posey’s collar and lets us see where she is after dark.

 - Extra dog waste bags: Don’t get stuck without them, bring a few extra rolls.